kommander/aden/docs/index.md

 Aden just set up an express server and configured it to deliver the index.html file located in your root directory.

-now you can add `index.html` or `index.js` files to subdirectorys of your root folder, without worrying about setting up routes or delivering payload.
+Now you can add `index.html` or `index.js` files to subdirectories of your root folder, not worrying about setting up routes or delivering payload.

 _**Aden will do that for you.**_